0xPARC/0xparc-intro-book/src/kzg.typ

     and accepts if and only if @kzg-verify is true.
 ]

-If Penny is truthful, then @kzg-verify will certainly check out.
+If Peggy is truthful, then @kzg-verify will certainly check out.

-If $y != P(z)$, then Penny can't do the polynomial long division described above.
+If $y != P(z)$, then Peggy can't do the polynomial long division described above.
 So to cheat Victor, she needs to otherwise find an element
 $ 1/(s-x) ([P(s)]-[y]) in E. $
 Since $s$ is a secret nobody knows, there isn't any known way to do this.